 We first learned of the existence of these peculiar blue caps, the Barretas do Corvo, in the documentary “É na Terra não é na Lua“.
 Rosa Mendonça learned to knit them with her mother, Inês Inês (Inês by name and surname), who had already recovered this centuries-old tradition in 1986.
 Apparently, it was the whalers who started knitting these hats centuries ago, for the days at sea due to the influence (and proximity) of the United States and Canada.

-Since in Corvo everyone has two jobs (when we went, the doctor was also an actor in the town’s theater), Rosa, beyond this work as a craftswoman, is also an administrator at Santa Casa da Misericórdia, which means that she does not have all the hours in the day to dedicate to it.
-Each cap involves about 15 hours of work and 237 meters of wool, and has exactly the same shape as the old pattern.
-The only difference is the wool, as there are no more sheep in Corvo, Rosa works with acrylic wool or merino wool imported from Ireland.
-To avoid counterfeits, she registered the Corvo brand in August 2017 and, within that brand, the denomination Barreta do Corvo 1452, in reference to the year the island was discovered.
-Since then, she numbers all the wool hats that come out of her hands but watch out! numbers 1 to 452 are for people from Corvo and only from 453 onwards it is for people from outside the island who want to buy one.
-Rosa always registers who buys one so she knows who in the world is lucky enough to own a Barreta do Corvo.
-When we went Rosa told us that a wool barreta costs around 130€ (40€ if it is in acrylic wool) and that you can order it at artesanatodocorvo@gmail.com or through her website and she sends it to you by mail.
-To this day this is the best material souvenir you can have from the island.
+Since almost everyone in Corvo has two jobs (for example, when we were there, the doctor was also an actor at the village theater), Rosa, in addition to her work as a craftswoman, also works as an administrator at Santa Casa da Misericórdia, which means she doesn’t have all day to devote to her craft.
+Each hat takes about 15 hours of work and 237 meters of yarn, and it has exactly the same shape and the traditional pattern.
+The only difference is the wool; since there are no longer any sheep in Corvo, Rosa works with acrylic wool or merino wool imported from Ireland.
+To prevent counterfeits, she registered the Corvino brand in August 2017 and, under that brand, the name Barreta do Corvo 1452, in reference to the year the island was discovered.
+Since then, she has numbered every woolen hat that comes from her hands, but watch out!
+Numbers 1 through 452 are for people from Corvo, and only starting with 453 are they available to people from outside the island who want to buy one.
+Rosa always keeps track of who buys one, so she knows who, around the world, is lucky enough to own a Barreta do Corvo.
+When we visited, Rosa told us that a wool barreta costs around €130 (€40 if it’s acrylic) and that you can order it at artesanatodocorvo@gmail.com or through her website, and she’ll mail it to you.
+Today, it’s the best tangible souvenir you can have from the island.

 Besides the special hats, you can also buy other traditional objects from the island such as the particular wooden Corvo lock, recovered by Rosa’s father, José Mendonça de Inês.

-Caneiro dos Meros
+Diving in Corvo: Caneiro dos Meros

 If you are a certified diver you will not want to miss the Caneiro dos Meros, about 150 meters from the coast, in front of the port of Vila do Corvo and the only Voluntary Reserve of the Azores.
 It is known as one of the best dive sites in the Azores and where there is the greatest abundance of groupers, where you can have a dive in the company of up to a dozen.